 What Acupuncture Actually Does Is

 - Through the Blood Vessel System

-- Nourish Every Cell of Human Body
+- Nourish Every Cell of the Human Body

-When there is a problem with Blood Flow to any area of the body that are cannot function properly.
+When there is a problem with Blood Flow to any area of the body that cannot function properly.
 The Body will not heal without Proper Blood Flow.
 Acupuncture causes your Blood vessels to dilate and increases blood flow to specific areas of the body to relieve pain, improve organ function and prevent aging.
-Acupuncture also works by stimulating the nervous system by activating nociception, sensory nerves and proprioceptor fibers that travel form the skin to the spine and into the brain.
+Acupuncture also works by stimulating the nervous system by activating nociception, sensory nerves, and proprioceptor fibers that travel from the skin to the spine and into the brain.
 Acupuncture Improves the nerve signal to your Brain and forces your brain to release opioids (natural killers) to shut off the pain signal and eliminate your pain.

 Acupuncture Works by treating the 5 main factors that influence your health

 - The flow of oxygen in your Body

 - The flow of Blood in your Body